Everything you need to know about authoritative leadership

 4. How can you become an authoritative leader?

-If your organization is suitable for an authoritative leadership style, you can begin by taking a few steps toward becoming a successful authoritative leader.
 To begin your journey towards authoritative leadership, you must identify the strengths and weaknesses in your organization.
-Authoritative leaders should focus on weaknesses in their organization, such as late work and unclear expectations.
-When you identify what needs to change, you can understand your purpose.
+Authoritative leaders should focus on addressing the weaknesses in their current organization, such as late work, unmotivated staff or unclear expectations.
+Identifying what needs to change will help you define a plan to tackle these issues.

 Becoming an authoritative leader also requires interacting and communicating with your employees as often as possible.
 Authoritative leaders cannot take on the detached style of delegative leadership–overseeing everything and getting involved with your team is essential.
 Knowing your team members and their strengths can help you address their unique contributions to your organization and determine a path forward.